What exactly is a Home Inspection?

-If for any reason you cannot attend the home inspection, we provide you with a detailed electronic report, including digital pictures and descriptions of any issues found.
+If for any reason you cannot attend the home inspection, we provide you with a detailed electronic report, including digital pictures, videos and descriptions of any issues found.

 How long does a home inspection last?

-- A home inspection typically takes anywhere from 2 ½ to 3 hours.
+- A home inspection typically takes anywhere from 2 to 2 ½ hours.